Belonging

 You Belong Here

-St. Mary's welcomes girls of all faiths and walks of life.
+St. Mary's welcomes girls of all faiths and backgrounds.
 Through Chapel and our character education program, Bridge to Caring, all girls are encouraged to grow personally and spiritually.
 Fostering an environment of belonging is the top priority.

 At St. Mary's, everyone takes on the responsibility of creating a community where girls are valued and welcomed as members of our school community.
 All girls are loved here, and their differences are celebrated and embraced.
 As a pillar of our episcopal identity, we value inclusiveness.
 Our course offerings and reading lists are intentionally designed with all girls in mind.
 Additionally, we use Chapel to showcase our inclusiveness.
 From celebrating Black History Month to sharing family Passover traditions to welcoming alumnae speakers from all over the world, we introduce the girls to people, places, and ideas beyond their lived experiences.